Game Semantics of Martin-L\"of Type Theory: Game semantics of Martin-L of type theory

 \section{Game semantics of Martin-L\"of type theory}

 We are now ready to present our game semantics of MLTT.
-Let us establish the game semantics through an abstract, algebraic semantics of MLTT, called \emph{categories with families (CwFs)} \cite{dybjer1996internal,hofmann1997syntax}, since it is in general easier to show that a concrete mathematical structure forms an instance of an abstract semantics than to directly prove that it is a (concrete) semantics of MLTT, and CwFs are much closer to the syntax than other abstract (or categorical) semantics, so that we would be able to see, rather directly, the semantic counterparts of syntactic phenomena.
+Concretely, we show that the CCC $\mathbb{WPG}$ forms abstract semantics of MLTT: a \emph{category with families (CwF)} \cite{dybjer1996internal}.
+CwFs are closer to the syntax than other abstract semantics, so that we can directly see the semantic counterparts of MLTT.
+In fact, we even regard a CwF as another presentation of MLTT as Clairambault and Dybjer \cite{clairambault2014biequivalence} do, and so we only show that $\mathbb{WPG}$ forms a CwF, leaving how a CwF models MLTT to \cite{hofmann1997syntax}.

-Specifically, the present section is devoted to showing that a subCCC $\mu\mathcal{WPG} \hookrightarrow \mathcal{WPG}$ gives rise to a CwF equipped with \emph{semantic type formers} \cite{hofmann1997syntax} for one-, zero-, N-, pi- and sigma-types as well as universes, establishing game semantics of MLTT equipped with these types.
-Also, we show that MLTT equipped with Id-types and the above types except universes (n.b., Id-types and universes are \emph{incompatible} in our semantics as we shall see) can be interpreted in $\mathcal{WPG}$ in the same fashion.
+Specifically, we prove that the CCC $\mathbb{WPG}$ gives rise to a CwF equipped with \emph{semantic type formers} \cite{hofmann1997syntax} for One-, Zero-, N-, Pi-, Sigma- and Id-types, establishing game semantics of MLTT equipped with these types.

-The present section proceeds as follows.
-In Sect.~\ref{DLPGames}, we give our semantics of (dependent) types, based on which we interpret pi-types in Sect.~\ref{DependentFunctionSpace}, sigma-types in Sect.~\ref{DependentPairSpace}, Id-types in Sect.~\ref{IdentitySpaces} and universes in Sect.~\ref{UniverseP-Games}.
-Then, we introduce the two CwFs $\mathcal{WPG}$ and $\mu\mathcal{WPG}$ in Sect.~\ref{GameSemanticCwF} and \ref{GameSemanticTypeFormers}, respectively, and the semantic type formers mentioned above in Sect.~\ref{GameSemanticTypeFormers}.
-Finally, we show that the interpretation (in $\mu\mathcal{WPG}$ or $\mathcal{WPG}$) is faithful for the (one, pi, sigma)-fragment of MLTT in Sect.~\ref{Faithfulness}.